erbill/partner/docs/personas.md

 ### B2B Sales

-As a boutique store owner you have an amazing potential for reaching out local startups and big corporations for presenting hand-crafted functional design objects that you already sell but with some custom color and laser engraving options you can even make it very attractive for those businesses.
+As a boutique store owner, you possess incredible potential for connecting with both local startups and big corporations by showcasing your range of hand-crafted functional design objects.
+By offering custom color choices and laser engraving options, you can transform these products into highly appealing options for businesses, making them even more enticing to potential buyers.

 We love to make your custom requirements match with min orders starting from as low as 7 units on each order.